Read more details below:

 One of the primary male hormones that evolved to facilitate and ensure successful mating is testosterone.
 It makes males "horny", aggressive, and willing to fight for breeding rights.

-Today's men still have much of the body chemistry from their ancestors for aggressive mating competition, but that is not necessary now.
+Today's men still have much of the body chemistry from their ancestors for aggressive mating competition.
+However, that is not necessary now.
 Most modern cultures have devised rules and rituals to facilitate mating today without direct aggression and violence.

 In the late 1700's the recipe for European men to compete for a specific desired woman became less aggressive and the "romantic" period began.
 Romance and the associated customs were a much more sensitive way for a man to let a woman know he valued her and desired her as a mate.
 (Some say this "romance" was just a new way of getting a woman to do free labor around the home and provide free sex to men!)